 The Refuge is open from dawn to dusk 365 days a year and admission is free.
 The Visitor Center is open Monday through Friday 7:30 a.m.- 4 p.m..
 On weekends, Volunteers staff the Center on Saturday 9-4 and Sunday 1-5, closed Thanksgiving Day and Christmas Day.

 To reach the Refuge from Pottsboro, travel south on Highway 289 to Refuge Road, turn right (west), and go about four miles.
 The Refuge Visitor Center will be on your right.

-Hagerman National Wildlife Refuge is one of more than 550 such refuges throughout the United States managed by the Department of the Interior U.S. Fish and Wildlife Service.
-The National Refuge System is the only national system of lands dedicated to conserving our wildlife heritage for people today and for future generations
+Hagerman National Wildlife Refuge is one of more than 560 National Wildlife Refuges throughout the United States managed by the Department of the Interior U.S. Fish and Wildlife Service.
+With more than 150 million acres in the National Wildlife Refuge System, you will find refuges to explore in every state!